Polarity Detection of Sustainable Development Goals in News Text: Task Definition

 \begin{itemize} \item \textbf{Positive polarity}: Represents the case in which the text contains indications related to a progress state or the intention to bring about a progress state with respect to the specific SDG provided alongside the text.
-For example, a document describing a new initiative aimed at promoting gender equality would be classified as having positive polarity with respect to SDG~5. \item \textbf{Neutral polarity}: Represents the case in which the text does not contain any indication or intention regarding either a progress state or a state of regression with respect to the specific SDG provided alongside the text. \item \textbf{Negative polarity}: Represents the case in which the text contains indications related to a state of regression or the intention to bring about a state of regression with respect to the specific SDG provided alongside the text.
+For example, a document describing a new initiative aimed at promoting gender equality would be classified as having positive polarity with respect to SDG~5. \item \textbf{Neutral polarity}: Represents the case in which the text does not provide evidence of progress towards or regression from the specified SDG.
+This category includes descriptive, analytical, or monitoring texts that discuss an SDG-related issue without implying that the reported events or actions contribute positively or negatively to the achievement of the goal. \item \textbf{Negative polarity}: Represents the case in which the text contains indications related to a state of regression or the intention to bring about a state of regression with respect to the specific SDG provided alongside the text.
 For example, a text reporting an increase in global famine would exhibit negative polarity with respect to SDG~2. \end{itemize}

 While classifying a text according to the relevant SGD is a largely solved task, the analysis presented in this paper demonstrates that detecting the polarity of SDG remains a surprisingly difficult challenge, even for the current generation of LLMs.
 This difficulty appears to stem primarily from the nuanced interpretation required when relating a piece of text to the often abstract goals of an SGD.